Dada Comes to Berkeley — Shotgun Players Take Ubu to the Park

 Dave Garrett, Ryan O’Donnell, Carla Pantoja, Gary Grossman, Sung Min Park, Casi Maggio, Marlon Deleon, Megan Guzman, Raechel Lockhardt, Alf Pollard & Jordan Winer

 This is show four of an impressive 6-show year for the Shotgun Players including Beowulf (by Banana Bag & Bodice which earned Best Theatrical Production of the Year) and the upcoming Vera Wilde (with Sean Owens as Oscar Wilde).
-And if the on-stage work weren’t enough, Shotgun’s guest poster designer is artist R Black, that’s his work above.
+And if the on-stage work weren’t enough, Shotgun’s poster designer is artist R Black, that’s his work above.

 Ubu Roi is a play by Alfred Jarry which pre-dated and influenced Dada (as well as Surrealism).
 It debuted in 1896 (when he was only 23 years old) and was, by any considered Dadaist’s terms, a mind-blowingly raging success…